harlyq/aframe-schema-doc/README.md

 Outputs documentation for the schemas (in Markdown format) for all calls to **AFRAME.registerComponent** and **AFRAME.registerSystem**.

  We monkey patch calls to registerComponent() or registerSystem(), parse the schema and output a Markdown table with information from the schema.
-The documentation includes attribute name, type, default value and description (obtained from a *description* property).
+The documentation includes attribute name (converted to kebab-case), type, default value and description (obtained from a *description* property).

  If using from Node the process works by simulating a browser environment with jsdom, loading AFRAME, and then loading the input file.